C0lorea/not-architecture/asrs.md

 - _TC2_ - Host: the system must have the option of being self hosted
 - _TC3_ - Compatibility: assure that the mobile application works on both android and iOS devices, and the website works in all Chromium based browsers

+#### _TC4_ - Data Formats

+**Stakeholder** - SH1 (Store Owner)

-- _TC4_ - Data formats: The API should support flexible data formats (JSON and YAML)
+The API should support flexible data formats (JSON and YAML) for importing/exporting data.
+This is because the owner has data from previous months as JSON and there are some tools he plans on using in the future that can deal with data only in the JSON or YAML formatting.

 ### Business